AUSSDA/reproducible_research/open_science_reproducible_research.md

 >
 > Git is a very powerful tool with inherent version control that allows for “checkouts” of previous versions.
 Hence, you can go back to previous versoins any time.
 >You can collaborate using Git via “pushing” your work to a shared repository and allowing others to “pulling” your work from the same repository.
 Conflicts are to be expected when multiple researchers share a repository and need to be solved manually.
->Git is most usefully when you work with syntax and easily accessible, non-proprietary formats that contain plain text (like R, markdown, csv...).
+>Git is most useful when you work with syntax and easily accessible, non-proprietary formats that contain plain text (like R, markdown, csv...).
 >Starting to use Git requires a little bit more effort, time and training than you may expect.
 However, going through the trouble is worth it!
 Below, you find a list of helpful training material.